yscialom/devenv/README.md

-# devenv
+# Description
-A ready to go development environment in a docker image
+A ready-to-go development environment in docker containers